 We believe that leaders should be developed within our organization.
 New in 2019, Adirondack Health now offers a leadership development course, CLIMBS (Creating Leaders, Inspiring Mentors, Building Success) which aims to foster the professional growth of up-and-coming Adirondack Health employees.

-Our tuition reimbursement program provides our full- and part-time employees with the opportunity to elevate their education and excel here.
-It provides up to $5,250 per calendar year for our non-union employees.
+We also provide a generous tuition reimbursement program for our employees with the opportunity to elevate their education and excel here.

 Adirondack Health offers a generous benefit package for its employees.
 Management benefits may differ, so please contact Teri Stiles, associate HR generalist, at 518-897-2413 for more information.